dnsl48/gauger/README.md

 ********************************************************************************
 ```

-On the left side of the report we see the name of the stamp "Any name for the stamp".
+On the left side of the report we can see the name of the stamp "Any name for the stamp".
 It's always the same identifier we pass in the method `stamp`.
-On the right side we see info about two indicators: `TotalDuration` and `MemoryPeak`.
+On the right side we can see two indicators: `TotalDuration` and `MemoryPeak`.

 ##### Timer